laravel/docs/helpers.md

 <a name="method-str-limit"></a>
 #### `Str::limit()` {#collection-method}

-The `Str::limit` method truncates the given string at the specified length:
+The `Str::limit` method truncates the given string to the specified length:

     use Illuminate\Support\Str;